dualmarkdown/dualmarkdown.github.io/getting-started.md

 # Getting Started

-After installing the Dual Markdown Framework (check out the [Installation instructions](./installation) for details) you may now begin to create Dual Markdown documents and transform them into a variety of output documents (PDF, docx, HTML, EPUB, etc.).
+After installing the Dual Markdown Framework (check out the [Installation instructions](./installation)) you may now begin to create Dual Markdown documents and transform them into a variety of output documents (PDF, docx, HTML, EPUB, etc.).

 Two tutorials can be found below.
 The first one describes how to use and build the Dual Markdown sample documents [available on Github](https://github.com/dualmarkdown/examples).
-The second tutorial explains how to create a Dual markdown document from scratch and what to do to transform it into any of the available output formats.
+The second tutorial explains how to create a Dual markdown document from scratch, and what to do to transform it into any of the available output formats.

 ## How to use and build the examples